 Housing costs in Temecula are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Temecula is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Temecula is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Temecula who work in sales jobs (12.66%), office and administrative support (12.48%), and management occupations (11.07%).
+There are especially a lot of people living in Temecula who work in sales jobs (12.84%), management occupations (11.99%), and office and administrative support (10.74%).

 Also of interest is that Temecula has more people living here who work in computers and math than 95% of the places in the US.

-Temecula is a very ethnically-diverse city.
+Temecula is an extremely ethnically-diverse city.
 The people who call Temecula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Temecula residents report their race to be White, followed by Asian.
 Temecula also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.11% of the city’s residents.
-Important ancestries of people in Temecula include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 29.72% of the city’s residents.
+Important ancestries of people in Temecula include German, Irish, English, Italian, and European.

 The most common language spoken in Temecula is English.
 Other important languages spoken here include Spanish and Tagalog.